 Alice had lots of friends and interests, many of which lasted throughout her life.
 She enjoyed an active social life and her interest in travel, books, music, politics continued well into her 100th year.

-Alice’s cohort from Central Foundation for Girls, Spitalfields, met up every 4 years.
+Long after they left school, Alice’s cohort of friends from Central Foundation for Girls, Spitalfields, met up every 4 years.
 They travelled to Leeds, Chichester, Bromley, Berkshire, Hampshire and maybe further afield for regular reunions from 1976 onwards especially in the 1990s.
 Alice outlived all the others.

 How I met Alice…Marlene McAndrew writing in 2021